Cerberus Capital Management

-Cerberus has around US$55 billion under management in funds and accounts.
+Cerberus has around US$60 billion under management in funds and accounts.
 The company is a U.S. Securities and Exchange Commission Registered Investment Adviser.
 Investors include government and private sector pension and retirement funds, charitable foundations, university endowments, insurance companies, family savings and sovereign wealth funds.

 History

-Cerberus is named after the mythological three-headed dog that guarded the gates of Hell.
-Feinberg has stated that while the Cerberus name seemed like a good idea at the time, he later regretted naming the company after the mythological dog.
+Cerberus is named after the three-headed dog that guards the gates of the Underworld in Greek mythology.
+Feinberg has stated that while the Cerberus name seemed like a good idea at the time, he later regretted naming the company after the mythological beast.

 Dan Quayle, former Vice President of the United States 1989–1993, who served under President George H. W. Bush, joined Cerberus in 1999 and is chairman of the company's Global Investments Division.

 Cerberus has grown to include 11 offices in nine countries.
 Cerberus's largest locations include New York City, Chicago, and Boise, Idaho.